DYNAMICMORTAL/chalokisaan/README.md

 # chalokisaan

-Infrastructure for Kisans of India
+Infrastructure for Kisaans of India

 ## Getting Started